Gerda Weissmann Klein: Meaningful Work

 Along with her granddaughter Alysa Cooper, she co-founded Citizenship Counts in 2008.
-The organization a national, 501(c)(3) non-profit that was established so she could give back in small measure to her adopted country for all of the privileges she received after becoming a U.S. citizen.
+The organization is a national, 501(c)(3) non-profit that was established so she could give back in small measure to her adopted country for all of the privileges she received after becoming a U.S. citizen.
 Its mission is to educate today’s youth on the tenets of citizenship, teach them to appreciate their rights and responsibilities as Americans and give them a chance to celebrate with new citizens by hosting a naturalization ceremony or celebration of citizenship at their school.

-As the Founder, Gerda Weissmann Klein, describes her passion for giving back through Citizenship Counts as such: “To perpetuate the miracle that is America, we must teach our children about its rich history as a nation of immigrants who chose this country and have given meaning to its ideals.
+As the Founder, Gerda Weissmann Klein describes her passion for giving back through Citizenship Counts as such: “To perpetuate the miracle that is America, we must teach our children about its rich history as a nation of immigrants who chose this country and have given meaning to its ideals.
 Citizenship Counts will engage today’s students in civics education, combined with active participation in a naturalization ceremony, to help ensure that the citizens of tomorrow will continue to foster tolerance, understanding, service to one another, and a greater appreciation for the privilege and responsibility of citizenship.”